zeljkoobrenovic/grounded-architecture/_posts/2022-06-14-superglue.markdown

 <br>
 To succeed as an IT architect, you need the skills and the right **mindset**—a set of attitudes, beliefs, and mental frameworks that shape how you perceive and respond to situations.
 Regarding their role in organizations, I have found the **"superglue" metaphor** to be an effective way to put architects into the mindset that sets them up for success and making an impact.

 The concept of "superglue" people in IT organizations emphasizes the critical role of those who act as the **binding force** across various facets of an organization.
 This idea, championed by [Adam Bar-Niv and Amir Shenhav from Intel](https://saturn2016.sched.com/event/63m9/cant-find-superheroes-to-help-you-out-of-a-crisis-how-about-some-architecture-and-lots-of-superglue), and echoed by [Tanya Reilly](https://noidea.dog/glue), underscores the need for individuals who excel in more than just technical skills.
-Gregor Hohpe similarly describes modern architects' primary role as gluing different organizational functions by riding the [Architect Elevator](https://architectelevator.com/) from the penthouse, where the business strategy is set, to the engine room, where engineers implement enabling technologies.
+Gregor Hohpe similarly describes modern architects' primary role as gluing different organizational functions by riding the [Architect Elevator](https://architectelevator.com/) from the penthouse, where the business strategy is set, to the engine room, where engineers implement enabling components, services and systems.

-The architects acting as "superglue" should aim to **hold together** architecture, technical details, business needs, and people within large organizations or complex projects.
-Architects should function as the **organizational connective tissue**.
-They should bridge the gap between the "business wheelhouse" and the "engine room," ensuring that technical solutions align with business goals.
-Their primary strength should be their ability to relate technical issues to broader organizational and business contexts.
+Architects acting as "superglue" should aim to hold together architecture, technical details, business needs, and people within large organizations or complex projects.
+They should function as the **"organizational connective tissue,"** with their primary strength being the ability to relate technical issues to broader organizational and business contexts.

-A crucial aspect of their role involves building **robust relationships** with various stakeholders, including developer teams, local business stakeholders, and different functional areas within the organization.
-By fostering these connections, superglue architects ensure everyone is on the same page and working towards common objectives.
-Superglue architects must be **well-integrated** within **internal communities.** They should actively participate in internal discussions, knowledge sharing, and collaborations to stay updated and contribute meaningfully.
-Additionally, **external visibility** is vital.
-By engaging with the external community, these architects bring in fresh ideas and promote their organization's innovations and achievements to the outside world.

 <br>
 ## Superglue Architects

-While technical expertise is indispensable, what should set superglue architects apart is their exceptional **relational skills.** They must communicate effectively, negotiate, and influence various stakeholders to achieve alignment and drive projects forward.
-This unique blend of technical and interpersonal skills makes them invaluable in maintaining the organization's coherence and efficiency.
+While technical expertise is indispensable, what should set superglue architects apart from technical specialists is their exceptional **relational skills.** They must communicate effectively, negotiate, and influence various stakeholders to achieve alignment and drive projects forward.
+This unique blend of technical and interpersonal skills is the reason for having architects and makes them invaluable in maintaining the organization's coherence and efficiency.

 ![Architects as Superglue](assets/images/superglue/architect-as-superglue.png)
 ***Figure 1:** Architects serve as superglue, connecting development teams with business stakeholders and linking their teams with internal and external communities.*

-**Figure 1** captures the **superglue metaphor** for architects, showing how they, like superglue, bond various parts of the organization:
+**Figure 1** captures the **superglue metaphor** for architects, showing how they, like superglue, can bond various parts of the organization:

-- **Developer Whisperers:** Architects work closely with developers, understanding their challenges and ensuring architectural decisions enhance development efficiency and effectiveness.
+- **Developer Whisperers:** Architects should work closely with developers, understanding their challenges and ensuring architectural decisions enhance development efficiency and effectiveness.
-- **Tech-to-Business Translators:** They decode technical jargon into business terms, helping stakeholders grasp the value and implications of technical decisions.
+- **Tech-to-Business Translators:** They should decode technical jargon into business terms, helping stakeholders grasp the value and implications of technical decisions.
-- **Cross-Functional Diplomats:** By engaging with operations, marketing, and finance, architects ensure technical solutions are practical, viable, and aligned with organizational strategies.
+- **Cross-Functional Diplomats:** By engaging with operations, marketing, and finance, architects can ensure technical solutions are practical, viable, and aligned with organizational strategies.
 - **Community Connectors:** Active engagement within internal communities keeps architects informed and contributes to the collective knowledge pool.
-- **Industry Influencers:** By being visible externally, architects learn from and influence the broader industry, bringing in fresh perspectives and establishing their organization as a thought leader.
+- **Industry Influencers:** By being visible externally, architects can learn from and influence the broader industry, bringing in fresh perspectives and establishing their organization as a thought leader.

-Superglue architects are essential for the seamless operation of large and complex IT organizations.
-Unlike superheroes who save the day with dramatic rescues, superglue architects ensure continuous, **smooth operation** by connecting the dots across various organizational aspects.
+Superglue architects can play a unique and essential role in the smooth operation of large and complex IT organizations.
+Unlike superheroes who save the day with dramatic rescues, superglue architects ensure continuous, smooth operation by connecting the dots across various organizational aspects.

-So, instead of looking for a cape, IT architects should focus on becoming the superglue that holds everything together, ensuring stability, coherence, and progress within their organizations.
+IT architects should focus on holding everything together, ensuring their organizations' stability, coherence, and progress.
 Think of them as the organizational equivalent of duct tape—versatile, indispensable, and always ready to fix the seemingly unfixable.

 ## Superglueing in Action: Reducing Tensions

+Tensions among technology, product, organization, and business functions can slow down progress, lead to poor decisions, introduce complexity, and cause missed opportunities.
+Acting as superglue, architects can mitigate these issues by fostering better communication and alignment among these elements.
+The goal is **not to create new barriers** but to bring these functions closer together, ensuring a cohesive and efficient operation.

 The primary value of superglue architects in complex organizations lies in their uncanny ability to align business, product, technology, and organizational functions.